-- Finally, a diabetic person who drinks too much may have an impaired judgment.
-He or she may choose to consume food that they should avoid.
+- Finally, a diabetic person who drinks too much may have impaired judgment.
+He or she may choose to consume the food that they should avoid.

 Diabetes and Alcohol Consumption: Sip Slowly

 These are all dreadful conditions to face.
-Yet, perhaps one of the most dangerous negative effects of drinking alcohol and diabetes is the risk of heart attacks.
-Figures from American Diabetes Association show heart attacks and cardiovascular diseases are twice as likely to affect diabetic people than those without the condition.
-Add alcoholism to the mix and you’ll quickly realize why the risk multiplies.
+Perhaps one of the most dangerous negative effects of drinking alcohol and diabetes is the risk of heart attacks.
+Figures from the American Diabetes Association show heart attacks and cardiovascular diseases are twice as likely to affect diabetic people than those without the condition.
+Add alcoholism to the mix, and you’ll quickly realize why the risk multiplies.
 Excessive drinking can:

 - Increase blood pressure